conan-io/docs/reference/commands/remove.rst

       -r REMOTE, --remote REMOTE
                             Will remove from the specified remote
-      -l LIST, --list LIST  Package list file
+      -l LIST, --list LIST  Package list file --dry-run             Do not remove any items, only print those which would be removed

 The ``conan remove`` command removes recipes and packages from the local cache or from a specified remote.
 Depending on the patterns specified as argument, it is possible to